 You may unsubscribe from our newsletter at any time.
-You find an ‘unsubscribe’ link at the end of every one of our newsletters.
+You may find an ‘unsubscribe’ link at the end of each of our newsletters.
 Alternatively, you may also unsubscribe by email email@example.com or by using the following link: www.fraunhofer.de/de/fraunhofer-newsletter-abmeldung.html.

 Upon receiving your unsubscribe notice, we will delete your email address immediately.

 Mailingwork uses the data of our newsletter subscribers for the purpose of sending and evaluating newsletters on our behalf.
 For this purpose, we entered into an order processing contract with Mailingwork.
-Through the Company’s signature under this contract, Mailingwork agrees to process the subscriber data in compliance with all General Data Protection Regulations (GDPR) and to guarantee the rights of all affected persons.
+By signing this contract, Mailingwork, agrees to process the subscriber data in compliance with all General Data Protection Regulations (GDPR) and to guarantee the rights of all data subjects.

-Mailingwork assures that personal data are protected in a comprehensive way from unauthorised access.
-Mailingwork is barred from using the data provided by our newsletter subscribers to contact the subscribers himself and is not authorised to transfer the subscriber data to third parties.
+Mailingwork assures that personal data is protected in a comprehensive way from unauthorised access.
+Mailingwork itself does not use the data of our newsletter recipients to write to them or to forward the data to third parties.
 As reliable email sending service, Mailingwork is certified by the Certified Senders Alliance.

 d) Subscription to our PR Distribution List